transferwise/tshuttle/docs/manpage.rst

 .. option:: --sudoers

-    sshuttle will auto generate the proper sudoers.d config file and add it.
+    tshuttle will auto generate the proper sudoers.d config file and add it.
-    Once this is completed, sshuttle will exit and tell the user if it succeed or not.
+    Once this is completed, tshuttle will exit and tell the user if it succeed or not.
 Do not call this options with sudo, it may generate a incorrect config file.

 .. option:: --sudoers-no-modify

-    sshuttle will auto generate the proper sudoers.d config and print it to stdout.
+    tshuttle will auto generate the proper sudoers.d config and print it to stdout.
 The option will not modify the system at all.

 .. option:: --sudoers-user